-This quick reference guide provides information and resources to guide individuals if they experience the barrier identified in the handout.
+THIS QUICK REFERENCE GUIDE PROVIDES INFORMATION AND RESOURCES TO GUIDE INDIVIDUALS IF THEY EXPERIENCE THE BARRIER IDENTIFIED IN THE HANDOUT.
 Entrepreneurship Entrepreneurship can be a viable employment option for persons with disabilities, particularly if their disability requires them to have flexible hours and work environment.
 There are a variety of resources and tools that support individuals with disabilities who want to start and maintain their own business.
 An individual who is receiving public benefits may be able to access programs that allow them to earn more without it impacting their needs-based benefit for a period of time.
-Oftentimes, within the disability provider community, the terms "self-employment" or "micro-enterprise" are used instead of entrepreneurship.
+Oftentimes, within the disability provider community, the terms "self-employment" or "microenterprise" are used instead of entrepreneurship.
 Self-employment is when an individual works for himself instead of working for an employer that pays a salary or a wage.
 Microenterprise is defined as a business having five or fewer employers and start-up capital typically of less than \$35,000.
 Program Supports for Persons with Disabilities to Start Their Own Business Small Business Administration Accessing resources from the Small Business Administration (SBA) can provide additional support to persons with disabilities.
 The Small Business Administration provides a list of resources specifically for persons with disabilities.
-To learn more, read the Small Business Resources for People with Disabilities: bit.ly/SBA-PWD-Resources.
-QUICK REFERENCE GUIDE Resources to Support Persons with Disabilities to Start Their Own Business State Vocational Rehabilitation Services Each state has an office of Vocational Rehabilitation (VR).
+To learn more about the Small Business Administration go to: sba.gov.
+Quick Reference Guide Resources to Support Persons with Disabilities to Start Their Own Business State Vocational Rehabilitation Services Each state has an office of Vocational Rehabilitation (VR).
 The goal of vocational rehabilitation services is to support eligible persons with disabilities to obtain and maintain employment.
 Services provided by state VR offices may include assistance to pay for training, assistive technology or supports for an individual to start their own business.
 For entrepreneurs, that support may include assistance with writing a business plan, start-up capital for equipment, mentoring or benefits counseling.
-To learn more about vocational rehabilitation in your state, visit the vocational rehabilitation agencies list on the Job Accommodation Network's website: bit.ly/JAN-VR-Agencies.
-Tools and Resources from Hands on Banking® - Starting a Business - Managing a Business - Growing a Business handsonbanking.org/ entrepreneurship U.S. Department of Labor The U.S. Department of Labor (USDOL), in partnership with the Small Business Administration, created the Self-Employment Assistance Program (SEA) to support unemployed workers in creating their own jobs by starting their own small businesses.
+To learn more about vocational rehabilitation in your state, visit the vocational rehabilitation agencies list: bit.ly/3TPgqee.
+U.S. Department of Labor The U.S. Department of Labor (USDOL), in partnership with the Small Business Administration, created the Self-Employment Assistance Program (SEA) to support unemployed workers in creating their own jobs by starting their own small businesses.
 SEA Centers provide information, resources and tools to help build state entrepreneurial programs for individuals eligible for unemployment insurance compensation.
-To learn more, visit the Self-Employment Assistance Center web page (bit.ly/2f5nODZ) on the SBA website.
+To learn more, visit the Self-Employment Assistance Center web page on the SBA website bit.ly/2f5nODZ.
 Office of Disability Employment Policy The Office of Disability Employment Policy (ODEP), U.S. Department of Labor, is the only non-regulatory federal agency that promotes policies and coordinates with employers and all levels of government to increase workplace success for people with disabilities.
 They provide information on self-employment for persons with disabilities.
-Learn more: bit.ly/2w30MBF Entrepreneurship = Employment option for persons with disabilities Resources Social Security Administration Guide to Disability Work Incentives The Social Security Administration's Red Book is a valuable resource for individuals to learn more about Social Security benefits and work incentives. www.ssa.gov/redbook Wells Fargo Works Wells Fargo Works is a free, online resource designed to offer more guidance and services for small business owners and entrepreneurs, including content on business planning, credit-readiness and marketing.
+Learn more: bit.ly/2w30MB Tools and Resources from Hands on Banking® Plan a Business: bit.ly/3gUkKdy RESOURCES Social Security Administration Guide to Disability Work Incentives The Social Security Administration's Red Book is a valuable resource for individuals to learn more about Social Security benefits and work incentives ssa.gov/redbook.
+Wells Fargo Works Wells Fargo Works is a free, online resource designed to offer more guidance and services for small business owners and entrepreneurs, including content on business planning, credit-readiness and marketing.
 WellsFargoWorks.com Work Incentive Planning and Assistance (WIPA) The Work Incentive Planning and Assistance program assists individuals who are receiving a Social Security benefit to ensure accurate and timely support for beneficiaries on the road to employment and financial independence. bit.ly/2uh5VnG Social Security Resources to Support Entrepreneurs Receiving Benefits Plan for Achieving Self-Support (PASS):